SergeJohanns/multimatesearch/README.md

 ## Features
 * Configurable minimum on the mate depth and the amount of solutions.
 * Lazy file reading, so you can parse large files without running out of memory.
+* Adherance to the Unix style for tools, e.g. '-' can be substituted for a filename to read from stdin or write to stdout, and all messages (not output) are written to stderr.

 ## Known limitations
 * If the depth of the mate is high, there is a chance that not every positions